halans/Wcag-Inspector/README.md

 ### Deploying on Cloud Platforms

-1. Fork this repository on GitHub
+1. Fork this repository on GitHub.
-2. Connect your GitHub account to your preferred hosting platform (Cloudflare, Vercel, Netlify, Railway, Heroku, etc.)
+2. Connect your account to the hosting platform(s) you plan to use.
-3. Import the repository and configure build settings:
-   - Build Command: `npm run build`
-   - Start Command: `npm run start`
-   - Node.js version: 16 or higher
-4. Set environment variables if needed (e.g., `PORT` for custom port)
-5. Deploy and your app will be live
+3. Build the frontend bundle locally with `npm run build:frontend` (or let your CI execute the command).
+4. Deploy the frontend output from `frontend/dist` to your static host of choice.
+5. Deploy the backend worker using the instructions below or via `npm run deploy:backend` (a convenience script you can wire up to Wrangler).

 ### Deploying on Cloudflare